bramses/sharing-fiction/content/posts/week-2-agency-quarantine.md

 Every morning, I try to spend an hour in a **deep work state**.
 Deep Work means no phone, no distractions, no judgement.
 Pick a task that's appreciably difficult and try to tackle it.
 I've been picking at Cal Newport's [Deep Work](https://www.goodreads.com/book/show/25744928-deep-work) for a while now, and it really reminded me that the best work comes when your mind is fully invested into one task.

 Of course, this does not mean that one cannot take breaks.
 It means that, while I'm working, I'm working.
 Not half working by checking Instagram every few minutes and fiddling with my Spotify playlist.
 The results of these deep work mornings have been great.
-I've finished tax forms, two filters, and a few Javascript modules I've been working on; all in **much less** time than they would usually take.
+I've finished tax forms, two filters, and a few JavaScript modules I've been working on; all in **much less** time than they would usually take.

 ## The Bad